l-modular representations of p-adic groups SLn(F): maximal simple k-types: Maximal simple -types

 \subsection{Maximal simple $k$-types for Levi subgroups of $\rG'$}

-Since the structure of Levi subgroups $\rM'$ of $\rG'$ is not a multiple of $\mathrm{SL}_n$, the context above for $\rG'$ can not be applied directly to $\rM'$, which shows the neccessarity of this section.
-Furthermore, in this section we will prove that a cuspidal $k$-representation of a proper Levi subgroup can only be induced from a compact open subgroup modulo centre rather than being induced from a compact subgroup, and the latter is the case of $\rG'$.
+Since the structure of a Levi subgroup $\rM'$ of $\rG'$ is not a multiple of $p$-adic special linear groups, the establishment of maximal simple $k$-types of $\rG'$ can not be applied directly to $\rM'$.
+In this section, we establish the maximal simple $k$-types of $\rM'$.
+We show that the existence for extended maximal simple $k$-types of proper $\rM'$ (they coincide with maximal simple $k$-types when $\rM'=\rG'$), and that a cuspidal $k$-representation of $\rM'$ is obtained from an extended maximal simple $k$-type rather than a maximal simple $k$-type, which is different from the case of $\rG'$.